 What does a rambutan taste like?

-While its delicious taste is similar to a lychee, it’s slightly firmer in texture and a bit less sweet — though still quite sweet!
+While its delicious sweet taste is similar to that of a lychee, it’s slightly firmer in texture and a bit less sweet — though still quite sweet!

 So, it’s somewhat like an extra sweet grape, without the skin and a with a pit in the center.

-Cheers to Rambutini fruit, and a Rambutan Martini!
-I hope to make more rambutan recipes in the future, and I’ll share them when I do.
+I hope to make more rambutan recipes in the future, and when I do, I’ll be sharing them with you here.

 Serving a guest a Rambutan Martini (AKA Rambutini), at your next dinner party, will make you a star!
 This exotic fruit lends itself to this refreshing, festive cocktail.